Adelaide Fringe: Governance and funding

+Directors and CEOs

+As of January 2025, Heather Croall is the CEO and director, having been appointed in 2015.

+Greg Clarke was CEO and director 2011–2014.
+Sandy Verschoor was CEO 2006–2010, while Christie Anthoney filled the post of director from when the Fringe went annual in 2007 to 2010; and Karen Hadfield for the 2004 and 2006 festivals.

 Venues

 In 2019 there were 517 venues, which included "pop-up" venues in parks, warehouses, laneways and disused buildings, as well as established venues such as theatres, hotels, bars, pubs, art galleries and cafes.
 Buskers regularly perform in Rundle Mall and elsewhere in and around the city as well as in the suburbs.

 Accessibility has been greatly improved in recent years, with a number of initiatives included to try to ensure that as many venues and events are able to be attended by people of all abilities.

 Because of Adelaide city centre's compact size, many of the venues are fairly close to each other.
 The city's surrounding parks provide several clusters of venues (known as venue hubs), outside of the established and converted venues within the city and suburbs.
 There are three main venue hubs: